INVENTIVE STRATEGIES AND FOCUSED COMMUNICATION WITH A FRESH POINT OF VIEW

 RUNNING A FOUNDATION

 While leading Washington Software Foundation I learned how to help foster practical and cultural change within complicated systems.
 WSF had been giving software to under-resourced schools without the supports needed to make those contributions meaningful.
 After listening carefully to stakeholders, I developed new teacher-centered grantmaking strategies that worked from the classroom level outward.
-I raised money to give project grants and teaching fellowships, shared decision-making power with educators via board seats and other positions, and worked with a team to rebrand the organization as Digital Blackboard Foundation: no longer focused on technology itself, but on the role technology tools can play in transforming educational access, teaching and learning.
+I raised money to give project grants and teaching fellowships, shared decision-making power with educators via board seats and other positions, and worked with a team to rebrand the organization as Digital Blackboard Foundation: no longer focused on technology itself, but on the role technology tools can play in promoting equity, transforming educational access, and supporting teaching and learning.

 FUNDING UNIVERSITY PROGRESS